tiffanytay/tiffanytay.github.io/airbnb.md

-## Airbnb Competitve Pricing Analysis - NYC
+## Airbnb Pricing Analysis in NYC

-**Executive Summary:** This project contemplates what would be a competitive price to maximize profitability for an entire Airbnb apartment in Manhattan, New York City (NYC).
+**Executive Summary:** This project contemplates what would be a competitive price to maximize profitability for an entire Airbnb apartment in New York City (NYC), assuming the desired pricing strategy is luxury.

-Using **Tableau** and data from [Inside Airbnb](https://insideairbnb.com/new-york-city/), I analyzed relevant data points available like property zip codes, prices and ratings to conclude that an initial price of around $300 per night is competitive for Manhattan.
+Using **Tableau**, I juxtaposed key data points from [Inside Airbnb](https://insideairbnb.com/new-york-city/) onto an NYC map to condlue that an initial price of around $300 per night would be competitive for Manhattan.

 After establishing a solid rating with many reviews (rated at 91 or above to beat the average rating for Manhattan apartments), I may be able to raise the price to $350-$400, to position my property as an in-demand luxury property with a proven track record.
 Furthermore, adding a third bed to the apartment would be more profitable after around 11 nights - assuming that:
 [1] a new bed is $1,000;